libhal/SJSU-Dev2/documentation/guides/bit.md

 REG->CONTROL = (REG->CONTROL & ~(0xFFFF << 4)) | (0xABC << 4);
 ```

-I will guess that most will say no, it seems fine.
-But what if I told you that
+It is likely most will assume no, it seems fine.
+But what if the actual width of
-the width of the bit field isn't 16 bits, as indicated by the `0xFFFF`, but that
+the bit field isn't 16 bits as indicated by the `0xFFFF`, but that it was 12
-it was 12 bits, thus the mask should be `0xFFF`.
-The current implementation will
+bits, thus the mask should be `0xFFF`.
+The current implementation will clear
-clear out additional bits outside of the desired field.
-One could make that
+out additional bits outside of the desired field.
+One could make that guess by
-guess by the value `0xABC`.
-But the data being put into the field can tell you
+the value `0xABC`.
+But the data being put into the field can tell you nothing
-nothing about the size of the field, unless the width of the input is larger
+about the size of the field, unless the width of the input is larger than the
-than the clearing mask (i.e. `value = 0xABCD` and `mask = 0xFF`).
+clearing mask (i.e. `value = 0xABCD` and `mask = 0xFF`).

 Again, this to is not easy to reason about, is easy to typo, and is hard to
 notice at runtime.
-Units test code could also miss this, if the other fields in
+Unit test code could also miss this, if the other fields in
 the value are not evaluated as well.

 ## Bit API